 You can compare achievements and high scores easily by visiting the scores section of each game.
 Here you can also follow individuals so you can track their progress too.
 You can also challenge other Antstream Arcade users.
 Simply select your game and challenge, then search and select your opponent.
 They will be notified of your challenge and can then respond and try to beat your best effort!

-In terms of real time multiplayer, it is understood that the Antstream development team are currently looking at local and online multiplayer.
-This is something which will be a welcome addition once it’s ready to go.
+In terms of real-time multiplayer, it is understood that the Antstream development team is currently looking at local and online multiplayer.
+This is something that will be a welcome addition once it’s ready to go.

 How Is the Streaming Quality and Is There Any Controller Lag?